jerryzxiang/libsim/libsim/sphinx_docs/lessons_learned.rst

 Lessons Learned
 ===============

-Figure out good ways to verify tests when using a variety of parameters, as most of our work is looking at experimental data which is difficult to source.
+Figured out good ways to verify tests when using a variety of parameters, as most of our work is looking at experimental data which is difficult to source.

-TO DO…
+Pair programming was very useful for catching bugs early on.

+Commit often, establish workflow early